 - likelihood a post links to a

-What Affects Facebook Organic Reach in 2020
+What Affects Facebook Organic Reach

 In January 2018, Facebook announced that its News Feed would prioritize posts that spark conversations and meaningful interactions between people.
 This major change marked a turning point in the algorithm, marking Facebook’s renewed commitment to personal interactions between users and the people they care about.
 This change included priority placement for: